Back to blog

 What is Scheduler?

 Scheduler is a feature used to automate recurring web scraping and parsing jobs by scheduling them.
 You can schedule at any interval – every minute, every five minutes, hourly, daily, every two days, and so on.
-It’s a feature included in all of our Scraper API subscriptions without any additional charges.
+It’s a feature included in all our Web Scraper API subscriptions without any additional charges.

 With Scheduler, you no longer need to send new requests with the very same parameters.
 After you schedule a job, we take care of the rest, ensuring that the data arrives however frequently you like.